earthly/earthly/docs/cloud/satellites.md

 ## Satellite specs

-Satellites are currently only available in one size, and it has the following specs:
+Satellites are currently only available in different sizes and architectures.
+Please see the [Pricing Page](https://earthly.dev/pricing) for more details.

-* 4 CPUs
-* 16 GB of RAM
-* 90 GB of cache storage
-* 5 Gib internet bandwidth

 ## Using Satellites in CI